DeVinci-FabLab/documentation/.github/CONTRIBUTING.md

 Documentation is required for all contributions (code, issues, or pull requests).
 It should be:

-* Clear and concise
+- Clear and concise
-* Written in Markdown
+- Written in Markdown
-* Included in the main `README.md` when applicable
+- Included in the main `README.md` when applicable
-* Supplemented in the `docs/` folder if more detail is needed
+- Supplemented in the `docs/` folder if more detail is needed

 ### Adding New Documentation

 1. Ensure your Markdown file is well-structured and follows the project's documentation style.
-   * Use headings, lists, and code blocks to enhance readability.
+   - Use headings, lists, and code blocks to enhance readability.
-   * Include table of contents, images where necessary, using relative paths.
+   - Include table of contents, images where necessary, using relative paths.
-   * Use the provided `site/static/assets/template.md` for consistency.
+   - Use the provided `site/static/assets/template.md` for consistency.
 2. Place your Markdown file in `site/docs/<your-section>/<your-file>.md`.
 3. Add the English version in `site/i18n/en/docusaurus-plugin-content-docs/current/<your-section>/<your-file>.md`.
 4. If your file has images, place them in `site/static/assets/docs/<your-file>/`.
 5. Update `site/sidebar.ts` to add your file to the sidebar navigation.
+6. If you use new tags, ensure they are added to :
+   - `site/i18n/en/docusaurus-plugin-content-docs/current/tags.yml`
+   - `site/docs/tags.yml`
-6. If you are introducing a new category, update:
+7. If you are introducing a new category, update:

-   * `site/i18n/en/docusaurus-plugin-content-docs/current.json`
+   - `site/i18n/en/docusaurus-plugin-content-docs/current.json`
-   * `site/i18n/fr/docusaurus-plugin-content-docs/current.json`
+   - `site/i18n/fr/docusaurus-plugin-content-docs/current.json`

 Ensure your documentation is well-structured and easy to navigate.